pelle112112/RustExam/README.md

 - password **_String_**
 - role **_Array_** (users can have multiple roles ie. admin and user)

-_username_unique_index_ - to make sure that the usernames are unique and to faster search for users based on the index.
+We implemented an index on username in the users collection named _username_unique_index_ - to ensure that the usernames are unique and for faster searching of users using the index.

 #### Project structure